-For schools the named senior manager will be the Headteacher, with a deputy or other named senior manager where there is no deputy, nominated to act in their absence.
-(Insert name) The Chair of Governors is the person designated to receive any allegation made against the Headteacher and should this not be possible for any reason, the report should be made directly to the LADO.
+For schools the named senior manager will be Liz Foster the named senior manager, nominated to act in their absence is Emma Marshall.
+The Chair of Governors is the person designated to receive any allegation made against the Headteacher and should this not be possible for any reason, the report should be made directly to the LADO.

-The Detective Inspector from the Police Central Referral Unit (CRU) will:
+The Detective Inspector from the Police City or County Referral Unit will:

-- Have a strategic oversight of the local Police arrangements for managing allegations against staff and volunteers;

-- Liaise with DSCB on the issue;

-- Ensure compliance.
+- Have a strategic oversight of the local Police arrangements for managing allegations against staff and volunteers; - Liaise with Derby and Derbyshire Safeguarding Children Partnership on the issue; - Ensure compliance.

-The Police Central Referral Unit should designate a detective sergeant(s) to:
+The Police City or County Referral Unit should designate a detective sergeant(s) to:

-- Liaise with the LADO; - Take part in strategy discussions; - Create a referral and determine if a crime is to be recorded; where a child alleges assault and has an injury, an alleged crime will always be recorded; - Review the progress of the cases in which there is a Police investigation;

-Ensure the LADO is updated with the outcome of a criminal investigation or related prosecution.
+- Liaise with the LADO; - Take part in strategy discussions; - Create a referral and determine if a crime is to be recorded; where a child alleges assault and has an injury, an alleged crime will always be recorded; - Review the progress of the cases in which there is a Police investigation; - Ensure the LADO is updated with the outcome of a criminal investigation or related prosecution.